vmware-tanzu-labs/educates-training-platform/docs/runtime-environment/workshop-definition.md

 When secondary namespaces are created, by default, the role, resource quotas and limit ranges will be set the same as the primary session namespace.
 Each namespace will though have a separate resource budget, it is not shared.

 If required, you can override what ``role``, ``budget`` and ``limits`` should be applied within the entry for the namespace.

+Similarly, you can override the security policy for secondary namespaces on a case by case basis by adding the ``security.policy`` setting under the entry for the secondary namespace.

 If you also need to create resources in the namespaces you want to create, you may prefer creating the namespaces by adding an appropriate ``Namespace`` resource to ``session.objects``, along with the definitions of the resources you want to create in the namespaces.